codinsonn/aetherspace-green-stack-starter-archive/README.md

   </a>
 </p>

-Use this repo as a starter template for all your full-stack cross platform app development needs {...💚} Build for Web, PWA, Static, SSR, iOS, Android, Mac, Linux, Windows, REST and/or GraphQL all in one 👇
+> This project was bootstrapped with the [GREEN stack starter template](https://github.com/codinsonn/aetherspace-green-stack-starter-monorepo), the repo setup for all your full-stack cross platform app development needs {...💚} Enabling the project to be built for Web, PWA, Static, SSR, iOS, Android, Mac, Linux, Windows, REST and GraphQL all at once 👇

 ### Getting Started ⚡️